 We all know by now the plight of the Ash genus in our state (and ultimately in the continental United States) due to the Emerald Ash Borer (EAB).
 The response to this can be largely summarized by the following strategies:

-Do nothing and remove ash trees as they are killed by EAB.
+Do nothing and remove the ash trees as they are killed by EAB.

-Proactively remove ash trees in order to lessen the landscape’s dependence on them.
-This also helps to spread out the huge removal cost once ash trees die more rapidly.
+Proactively remove the ash trees in order to lessen the landscape’s dependence on them.
+This also helps to spread out the huge removal cost once the ash trees die more rapidly.

 Plant non-ash trees to replace losses or to anticipate losses.